 An atlas value is either "invalid/non-occupied" or a geometry value expressed in meters, with maximum geometry value set to 1 km.
-The Draft International Standard [2] specifies how to encode occupancy information within geometry atlases, if occupancy is not present explicitly.
-The decoding is based on a normalized disparity range, a geometry threshold and an optional clamping start value.
+The committee draft [2] specifies how to encode occupancy information within geometry atlases, if occupancy is not present explicitly.
+The decoding is based on a normalized disparity range, a geometry threshold, and an optional clamping start value.
 These values are signaled per view or even per patch.
-Assuming 10 bits full range geometry atlases, the transformation is described in pseudo-code as:
+Assuming m bits full range geometry atlases with max value $k = 2^m - 1$, the transformation is described in pseudo-code as: